-12 Questions About SODH, Answered by Dr. Emilio Carrillo
+12 Questions About SDOH, Answered by Dr. Emilio Carrillo

-1) What is your elevator speech for addressing SODH?
+1) What is your elevator speech for addressing SDOH?

 Healthcare disparities are driven by multiple social determinants and can only be effectively addressed by data-based and targeted Collective Impact efforts by multiple stakeholders—each of whom contributes their unique perspective and resources.
 For example, an intervention addressing housing problems in a particular neighborhood may be addressed by multiple collaborators, supported by a backbone organization that can provide information support and data analytics and a local community-based, trusted housing organization that serves as an anchor.
 Other collaborators may include a legal services organization, a healthcare organization concerned about the adverse health impacts of the housing issues, and a governmental policy and service organization.

-2) What will it take to make SODH and cultural competency mainstream in healthcare?
+2) What will it take to make SDOH and cultural competency mainstream in healthcare?

-Making cultural competency and SODH awareness mainstream in healthcare will require transformation to a value-based system.
+Making cultural competency and SDOH awareness mainstream in healthcare will require transformation to a value-based system.

-3) What are the top 3 areas of impact to consider when addressing SODH?
+3) What are the top 3 areas of impact to consider when addressing SDOH?

 The top three areas identified by many researchers and activists include:

 4) What are the best and most effective methods to ask patients about the social determinants that personally impact them?

 The use of community health workers who speak the language and live the culture and social conditions of the patients can be very effective intermediaries.
 The physician also provides an effective means of obtaining such information.